GMOTGIT/GMOT-SSG/README.md

 <Title> and <h1> tags
  -s -stylesheet for custom css links
  -o --output for custom output paths
+ -l --language for custom HTML language, default is en-CA.
- It also accepts mixed input, txt files and directories.
+ It also accepts mixed input, txt files, md files and directories.
 ```

 # Additional support for md (markdown) files